Jeff Biggers: State Out of the Union

-Published om 2012, Publishers Weekly selected "State Out of the Union: Arizona and the Final Showdown Over the American Dream," as a Top Ten Title in Social Science.
+Published in 2012, Publishers Weekly selected "State Out of the Union: Arizona and the Final Showdown Over the American Dream," as a Top Ten Title in Social Science.
 "State Out of the Union" was described by Kirkus Reviews as "masterful at showing how the past is prologue… A timely book, especially with immigration policy playing a major role in the upcoming presidential campaign.”
 In reviewing "State Out of the Union," Progressive Magazine said: “the title of Jeff Biggers’s sweeping chronicle of Arizona, State Out of the Union, fittingly evokes Lincoln’s ominous words at the outset of the Civil War… Biggers’s lesson for his readers is that throughout its century of turmoil, Arizona’s cycles of conflict move in a progressive trajectory.
 While many political movements have put down roots in the state, the paths their struggles collectively blaze for the country ultimately point toward emancipation.”
 Another critic said, "for Jeff Biggers what the immigration policy of this country should be is as clear as unpolluted, smog-free air, and crystal clean, unchemicalized water.
 Biggers, an author, journalist, storyteller, and playwright is not typical, however.
 His knowledge and writings about vital trending issues ... run far and wide.
 He is a discerning advocate.
 He has followed and joined the immigration movement in Arizona before and after the fashioning of SB1070."

 Trials of a Scold

-Published in 2017.
-"Trials of a Scold: The Incredible True Story of Writer Anne Royall" was longlisted for the PEN/Jacqueline Bograd Weld Award for Biography (2018), and chronicles the life and times of pioneering writer and muckraker Anne Royall.
+Published in 2017, "Trials of a Scold: The Incredible True Story of Writer Anne Royall" was longlisted for the PEN/Jacqueline Bograd Weld Award for Biography (2018), and chronicles the life and times of pioneering writer and muckraker Anne Royall.